flatpickles/flatpickles.com/src/lib/content/notes/svelte-scss.md

 export default config;
 ```
--->

-And just like that, we've got Sass set up and ready to rock!
-We can define and use global variables in our variables file, set up global styles in our app file, and further use Sass functionality throughout our project.
+And just like that, we've got Sass/SCSS set up and ready to rock!
+It's worth checking out the `svelte-preprocess` [docs](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/preprocessing.md) to see what other configuration options are available.

 _These steps were working for me as of March 22, 2023.
 It's quite possible that this won't be relevant forever._